 Downtown Santa Barbara is quite walkable, with a central stretch of downtown State Street being closed to cars but pedestrian and bicycle friendly and offering restaurants, shops, and amenities.
 Within Santa Barbara, buses and rented (electric) bicycles offer transportation between more distant sites of interest.
 Coastal bicycle rides are also scenic.
 Santa Barbara and Goleta and the UC Santa Barbara campus are served by a public bus service.
 Travel to the Channel Islands by boat can be arranged (in advance) through Island Packers from Oxnard or Ventura (cities 40 or so minutes to the south).
 Rental cars also offer smooth connections to harder to reach locations like national parks.
+The campus is walkable but large.
+There are also many bike paths (watch out for speeding bikes with right of way) and bike rental is also possible.

 We encourage you to reach out to trusted local sources for information about visa requirements to travel to the USA from your location.
 According to Travel.State.Gov information about the Visa Waiver Program, citizens or nationals of many countries will not require a visa to travel to the US for business or tourism stays of 90 days or less.
 If you have a B1/B2 tourist visa, you can use such a visa to attend a conference if you do not engage in academic or research activity besides the conference.
 If you will require an invitation, please reach out to email@example.com to request an invitation letter with the subject "Visa Invitation Request."
 A CV including a brief list of publications and brief statement about your interest in the conference and past IRSCL conference involvement will be helpful.
 Please allow some time to produce the invitation, as well as sufficient time to obtain visas, since times to obtain a visa can vary widely.